Fantasy baseball daily notes for June 29

 Jordy Mercer (R), 16 percent, Pittsburgh Pirates vs. Tampa Bay Rays (RHP Chris Archer): A matchup against Archer might seem like one to avoid, but the right-hander is allowing tons of hard contact this season.
 In fact, his 40 percent hard-contact rate is fourth-worst in baseball.
 Mercer, meanwhile, is smoking right-handed pitching to the tune of a .313/.381/.473 slash line.

-Corner Infield
+Corner infield

 Nicholas Castellanos (R), 38 percent, Detroit Tigers vs. Kansas City Royals (RHP Jake Junis): Castellanos is a buy-low guy for me.
 His 48 percent hard-contact is top five in all of baseball.
-Things have been starting to bounce more his way, as he's hitting .309 with five dingers and 14 RBI in 22 June games, after batting just .209 through April and May combined.
+Things have been starting to bounce more his way, as he's hitting .309 with five dingers and 14 RBIs in 22 June games, after batting just .209 through April and May combined.
 I like his chances against Junis, who sports a 4.97 ERA (not to mention a 6.01 FIP and 5.86 xFIP) and has not yet proved he belongs in the big leagues.

-Middle Infield
+Middle infield

 Chase Utley (L), 2 percent, Los Angeles Dodgers at Los Angeles Angels (RHP JC Ramirez): Of the 75 hurlers who have thrown at least 30 innings against left-handed hitters this season, Ramirez's .399 wOBA and .600 SLG are the worst in baseball.
 Needless to say, this is a highly appealing spot for Utley, who often bats leadoff in one of the game's most dangerous lineups.